City of Walla Walla

 - Lawn chemicals backflowing (siphoning) through a garden hose into indoor plumbing and potentially into the distribution system.

-- Carbonated water from a restaurant's soda dispenser entering a water system due to
+- Carbonated water from a restaurant's soda dispenser entering the water system due to backpressure.

-backpressure. - Backflow of chemicals from industrial buildings into distribution system mains.
+- Backflow of chemicals from industrial buildings into the distribution system mains.

 Water from the customer's system can backflow into the water main when the pressure in the City's water main is lower than the pressure in the customer's system.
 This can occur when there is a break in the water main or during construction or firefighting activities.